hamzAmbarki2/optimizi-ecommerce/EMAIL_TROUBLESHOOTING_GUIDE.md

 ## 🚨 Quick Fix Checklist

-If emails are not being sent, follow these steps in order:
+If supplier notification emails are not being sent, follow these steps in order:

 ### 1. Check Email Server Status
 ```bash